Assessment

 Armed Services Vocational Aptitude Battery (ASVAB)

-The ASVAB is a timed placement test for military service; 10 subtests including math and reading subsections as well as other tests designed to inform test taker of their suitability for a variety of military vocations.
+The ASVAB is a timed placement test for military service; 10 subtests including math and reading subsections as well as other tests designed to inform the test-taker of their suitability for a variety of military vocations.
 The test is offered to students in grades 11 and 12 for a fee, and administered in the spring.

 Score reports are sent to the school 14-30 days after testing.